-What is R Analytics?
+What is R analytics?

+The language is built specifically for statistical analysis and data mining.
+R analytics is not just used to analyze data, but also to create software and applications that can reliably perform statistical analysis.
 In addition to the standard statistical tools, R includes a graphical interface.
-As such, it can be used in a wide range of analytical modeling including classical statistical tests, lineal/non-lineal modelling, data clustering, time-series analysis and more.
+As such, it can be used in a wide range of analytical modeling including classical statistical tests, lineal/non-lineal modeling, data clustering, time-series analysis, and more.

-Another reason for its popularity is that its command-line scripting allows users to store complex analytical methods in steps to be reused later with new data.
+Another reason for its popularity is that its command-line scripting allows users to store complex analytical methods in steps, to be reused later with new data.

 Instead of having to reconfigure a test, users can simply recall it.
 This also makes it useful for validation and confirmation purposes.
 Researchers can explore statistical models to validate them or check their existing work for possible errors.
 Even though it’s known as a more complex language, it remains one of the most popular for data analytics.